 South Australian legislation

-The Community Housing Providers (National Law) (South Australia) Act 2013 was passed on 12 November 2013.
-The Act was developed in partnership with the community housing sector and included extensive public consultation.
+The Community Housing Providers (National Law) (South Australia) Act 2013 was developed in partnership with the community housing sector.

 The Act's purpose is to govern the funding of community housing by: